ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 their Tackle Zone, that player must attempt to catch the ball.
-If they fail, it will bounce.If after the third scatter roll the ball lands in an unoccupied square or a square that is occupied by either a Standing player that has lost their Tackle Zone ^Or^ by a Prone or Stunned player, it will bounce before 't comes to rest on the ground.
+If they fail, it will bounce.If after the third scatter roll the ball lands in an unoccupied square or a square that is occupied by either a Standing player that has lost their Tackle Zone Or by a Prone or Stunned player, it will bounce before 't comes to rest on the ground.